 Edvantis is a BigCommerce certified partner.
 We have two service models for replatforming projects:

-- Managed Team is a cross-functional unit that we set up for your project.
+- Dedicated Team is a cross-functional unit we set up for your project.
 Together, we will share management responsibility for the team.

-- Staff Augmentation – we help you hire people with the missing skillsets for your replatforming project, whom you manage directly.
+- Staff Augmentation is a service model where we help you hire people with the missing skillsets for your replatforming project, whom you manage directly.

 Moving Forward with Replatforming

-To remain an ecommerce top performer, you will need to make bolder, more innovative, and better decisions than your competitors.
+To remain an ecommerce top performer, you must make bolder, more innovative, and better decisions than your competitors.
 Replatforming is often one of them.

 Contact Edvantis to receive a further consultation on replatfoming your ecommerce operations to BigCommerce.